Tuesday, March 21, 2017

 It was one big party from Cleveland Circle down Beacon Street which just happens to be along the Boston Marathon route after the dreaded Heartbreak Hill.
 Whether runners were training for Boston or getting out to enjoy a run maintaining training for the next event, there was the spring in the step as Spring was in the air.

 Our runner friends who we hadn't seen in awhile asked us about our trip and race to Bermuda.
 There's such a special feeling being able to recap and regale a race with good friends.
 We bumped into a friend who we thought might have had an injury.
 We hadn't seen her running in the neighborhood (she runs in all kinds of weather) and then saw her running at a slower pace.
 She stopped to chat with us and shared with us that yes in fact she was injured but she's back now.
 She wanted to hear all about the adventures of Team McManus in Bermuda.

 Tom and I had a great 5 mile run.
 One of our friend's had finished up her run but joined us for part of our run which was on the route to her going home.

 What a joy that the warmer weather brought so many of our friends out on a Saturday morning to get their run on.

 I'm working on my pace as we get ready for two 5K races coming up in April and May.
 I want to maintain my 5 mile distance while working on speed because next February Team McManus takes on the 40th Anniversary of the Hyannis Marathon Weekend.
 Oooh interestingly enough we will be celebrating our 40th Anniversary on 3/4th of next year.

-I am so grateful and blessed that I can reclaim my advantage and reclaim my life at the age of 63 years old in the wake of having experienced paralytic polio and severe childhood trauma.
+I am so grateful and blessed that I can experience the fullness of life at the age of 63 years old in the wake of having experienced paralytic polio and severe childhood trauma.

 I am so grateful for the gift of running and the icing on the cake on last Saturday's run was that our run was so much more!